A.S. Degree Program

 The Respiratory Care Program starts in the fall semester of each year.
 Acceptance Letters are sent out in the Spring.

 Hospitals, clinics, home care, out-patient facilities, management, research, sales, education.

-Entry salary survey for Spring 2010 locally indicated beginning salary at $22 to $28 per hour.
+Entry salary survey for Spring 2019 indicated beginning salary at $22 to $28 per hour.
 Most graduates started around $23-32/hour.
 This salary scale does not include shift differential ranging from $1.75 to $4.00 per hour additional.